mvg-inatech/room-instance-segmentation-mask3d/README.md

 ├── RoomFormer                        <- RoomFormer model code, adapted to the metrics of this work
 ```

+Please find the valid_scenes_file used for Structured3D [here](structured3d_valid_scenes_class21.txt).
+It contains a list of all scenes that were used for training because their preprocessing was successful.

 ## Setting up the development environment